pikulet/intellex/README.txt

 As mentioned above, we have two set of index contents, one for the TITLE ONLY and one for TITLE + CONTENT.
 We re-specify this in the "files included" section.
 In the dictionary, each entry contains a term, the document frequency and a pointer to the postings list in the postings file.
-In the postings file, each entry contains a postings list, where each posting is in the form [docID, term frequency, position list], where each position list stores the index of where the term occurs in the document.
+In the postings file, each posting list is a dictionary mapping docIDs to a list [term frequency, list_of_positions].

 dictionary_title.txt - dictionary of terms that appear in all the titles postings_title.txt - posting lists for terms that appear in all the titles